Annualised (includes dividend)

 What is the approach behind the stocks selected?

-Our approach is to shortlist quality stocks at a reasonable price.
-We identify companies that are reporting high return on capital but are available cheaper than similar high-quality stocks.
-We then apply our knowledge of managements, including corporate governance.
+Having shortlisted stocks on this basis, we then apply our knowledge of managements, including corporate governance.
 We don't suggest a short-selling opportunity.
 Our understanding of the management quality and integrity comes from a careful study of financials.
 For instance, we avoid companies with debt or those that are not earning high returns on capital or paying low taxes.
 We do not meet the management of companies that we shortlist.
 The research team is headed by Mr Debashis Basu.

 How do we know when to delete a stock from the stocks?